MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

     Providers.globalProvider = provider;
     ```

-    3. Use the `teamsfx.login(scopes)` method to get required access token.
+    3. You can use the `teamsfx.login(scopes)` method to get required access token.

     ```ts
     // Put these code in a call-to-action callback function to avoid browser blocking automatically showing up pop-ups.